bartbutenaers/Node-RED-Tailscale-Tutorial/README.md

 ![image](https://github.com/bartbutenaers/Node-RED-security-basics/assets/14224149/580d9544-ee09-431a-bd41-8c1d80707a80)

+Note that this way there is no need to implement access control anymore inside Node-RED, like e.g. IP address whitelisting to limit the client devices that can access Node-RED.
+Since only your own devices (from your tailnet) can access Node-RED remotely, you can even simplify your setup even more:
++ Remove the logon screen from your Node-RED dashboard, to improve the [WAF](https://en.wikipedia.org/wiki/Wife_acceptance_factor) factor of your home automation.
+Because having to login over and over again can be rather annoying for the familly.
++ Keep the logon screen for the flow editor, because it is still better to secure your flows with an extra protection.
+Moreover probably not everybody in your familly will use the flow editor, and you won't use it as often as your dashboard.

 ## Tailscale for Node-RED
 This tutorial describes in detail how to get started with Tailscale.
 The information is splitted in separate pages, to keep this readme compact and readable.